opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 running.

 - **Requirements**: This field is optional for \<msg_info\>.
-Defaults to \'N\' if an empty set of tags are defined.
+Defaults to 'N' if an empty set of tags are defined.
 - **EM field label**: End Job
 - **Valid Values**: Yes, No